apache/pulsar/site2/docs/security-token-admin.md

             --actions produce,consume
 ```

-## Enabling Token Authentication ...

-### ... on Brokers
+## Enable token authentication on Brokers

-To configure brokers to authenticate clients, put the following in `broker.conf`:
+To configure brokers to authenticate clients, add the following parameters to `broker.conf`:

 ```properties
 # Configuration to enable authentication and authorization